owulveryck/blog/content/post/choreography.md

 <script type="text/javascript" src="//www.google.com/trends/embed.js?hl=en&q=/m/0k0vzjb,+/m/03d3cjz,+/m/05zxlz3,+/m/0hn8c6s&date=1/2014+25m&cmpt=q&tz=Etc/GMT-1&tz=Etc/GMT-1&content=1&cid=TIMESERIES_GRAPH_0&export=5&w=700&h=350"></script>
 </center>

-As we can see, ansible seems to be the emergent technology.
-Of course its acquisition by redhat in late 2015 may have boosted a bit the trends, but the idea remains.
+As we can see, ansible seems to be the emerging technology.
+Indeed its acquisition by redhat in late 2015 may have boosted a bit the trends, but anyway, the companies that do not implement infrastructure as code may seem to prefer this tool.
+Cause or consequence, Gartner has nominated Ansible as a _cool vendor_ for 2015 (according to Gartner, a Cool Vendor is an emerging and innovative vendor that has original, interesting, and unique technology with real market impact)

 Why did a newcomer such as ansible did present such interest?

-Because ansible is not exactly a configuration management tool, it is **an orchestrator** (see [the ansible webpage](https://www.ansible.com/orchestration))
+Beside its simplicity, Ansible is not exactly a configuration management tool, it is **an orchestrator** (see [the ansible webpage](https://www.ansible.com/orchestration))

 According to [Rogger's theory](https://en.wikipedia.org/wiki/Diffusion_of_innovations) about the diffusion of innovation, and regarding the trends, I think that it is accurate to say that the position of ansible is near the "late majority"